yourjelly/odoo/addons/wowl/doc/systray.md

 ## Adding a systray item

-Once a systray item is defined, adding it to the web client is only a matter of registering it to the systray registry.
+Once a systray item is defined, adding it to the web client is only a matter of registering it to the `systrayRegistry`.

 For example: